VIboy/Data-Project/README.md

 testSet1[1:5,1:6] # make sure column names for test set are correct dim(testSet1) #2947 observations  563 variables/columns

-The next few lines of script were run to merge the training and test sets as required to form one data set, before subsetting by selecting only the variables with mean and std of the column names.
+The next few lines of script were run to merge the training and test sets as required to form one data set, before subsetting by selecting only the variables with mean and standard deviation.

 > mergeData<-rbind(trainSet2,testSet1) # Merged data set of 10299 rows and 563 columns
 dim(mergeData) # 10299 81